vernon-gant/hard-work/06_how_to_write_tests/report.md

 yield return new TestCaseData(new List<string> { "hello!@#", "world%^&", "test_|:" });
 ```

-I would not state that this approach is the best one for pure algorithmic tasks and not logic or some domain related tasks.
-Nothing to say about one function tasks like sliding window or dynamic programming tasks.
+I would not say that this approach is the best for pure algorithmic tasks — especially not for logic-heavy or domain-related tasks.
+Nothing to say about one-function tasks like sliding window or dynamic programming challenges either.
+There was also a big jump between the mock implementation and the correct algorithm, and I could not split these changes into smaller ones without breaking the logic.
+Lesson learned anyway!